2093 (album)

 2093 is the fourth studio album by American rapper Yeat, released on February 16, 2024, through Capitol Records, Field Trip Recordings and Lyfestyle Corporation.
 The album features guest appearances from Lil Wayne and Future, while the P2 deluxe edition adds another guest appearance from Drake.
 It serves as the follow-up to Afterlyfe (2023).
+The album received generally positive reviews and debuted on number two on Billboard 200, selling 70,000 album equivalent-units in its first week, marking as Yeat's second-highest charting album after his fifth studio album also released on the same year, Lyfestyle.

 Background

 Following the release of Afterlyfe, Yeat would release the single "Bigger Then Everything", as well as be featured on Drake's song "IDGAF" in August and October 2023, respectively.

 Yeat further described the theme of 2093 as a "dystopian society" and said that people would have no idea what it was "going to sound like".
 A teaser trailer for the album featured futuristic animations and revolves around the tale of a "corporate police state," inspired by Nineteen Eighty-Four (1984).
 Further album teases included pictures showing Yeat in Paris, recording with Donald Glover in a recording studio, as well as a FaceTime between him and Drake.
 Yeat also posted a snippet of a song with Future.
 On February 15, the rapper announced the album and shared the tracklist on Instagram.

 On February 17, just a day after the album's original release, Yeat released 2093 (P2) with two additional tracks.
 On February 21, Yeat released 2093 (P3) with four additional tracks, however, the album was only made available to buy as a digital copy on his official website to boost overall sales.